long legged birds a guide

 As you can see, cranes vary in size, with some species reaching heights of over five feet.
 These magnificent birds are known for their elongated legs, which allow them to wade through wetlands and shallow water in search of food.

-See also Grey Birds in Florida
+See also Types of Blue Birds in North Carolina

 During courtship, cranes perform elaborate displays that involve various movements, postures, and vocalizations.
 These rituals are essential for pair bonding and mate selection.
 The male and female cranes often engage in synchronized dancing, where they leap, bow, and twirl around each other, displaying their grace and agility.